 Alberta Transportation establishes maximum vehicle weight and dimension limits to preserve highway infrastructure and to ensure the safety of the travelling public.
 This includes legal limits for any registered vehicle for travel on any public road, as well as the provision for movement of oversize loads under permit.

-Oversize/Overweight Policies (coming soon)
+- Oversize/Overweight Policies (coming soon)

-Seasonal Axle Weight Program
+- Seasonal Axle Weight Program

-TRAVIS Permit Application System
+- TRAVIS Permit Application System

-Notice to Manufacturers of Oversized Commodities (pdf)
+- Notice to Manufacturers of Oversized Commodities (PDF, 16 KB)

 For information about the requirements and conditions for special permit programs in Alberta, click on the links below:

-For information on Dangerous Goods Permits for Equivalent Level of Safety, the application process and a description of precedent permits in use.
+For information on dangerous goods permits for equivalent level of safety, the application process and a description of precedent permits in use.